 Residents appeared very comfortable with staff.
-During the inspection, the inspector observed staff supporting residents in a kind and respectful manner.
-This included staff spending time with residents and facilitating low arousal activities and these interactions contributed to a friendly and homely environment.
-There was ample of private and communal space within the centre and this supported residents to spend time together or to have their own space when they wished.
+During the inspection, inspectors observed staff supporting residents in a kind and respectful manner.
+This included staff spending time with residents and facilitating low arousal play activities and these interactions contributed to a friendly and homely environment.

-During the inspection, good infection control practices were observed, which included appropriate COVID-19 precautions.
+During the inspection, inspectors observed good infection control practices in place, which included appropriate COVID-19 precautions.
 In line with national guidance, visitors access was limited to essential access only.
 However, the provider did have contingency arrangements in place, to ensure where appropriate, visitors could meet residents in a safe manner.
 These arrangements were under review in line with new visitors restriction guidance.
 There was appropriate hand sanitising facilities and staff wore appropriate personal protective equipment (PPE).